-So it was against the backdrop of this panoramic sustainability commitment that we recently collaborated with UCSD on their John Muir College restoration initiative.
+Against the backdrop of this panoramic sustainability commitment, we recently collaborated with UCSD on their John Muir College restoration initiative.

-When UCSD reached out to us, the project was relatively straightforward and featured some basic sustainability attributes.
+UCSD project was straightforward and it featured some basic sustainability attributes.

 First, the school needed to upgrade the living rooms in the apartments at John Muir College.
 The design of the building is modern, so they were looking for modern furniture in keeping with the design context of the college.